dirkbretthauer/dirkbretthauer.github.io/about.md

 permalink: /about/
 ---

-My name is Dirk Bretthauer.
-I'm a Software Engineer working in Munich, Germany.
+I'm a Software Engineer working in Munich but living in the beautiful city of Augsburg.
+I'm a husband, father of 3, chessplayer, retired handball player...